100 Container Gardening Tips You Ever Need To Know

 Tips for Testing the Soil of Your Container Garden

-62. Use a pH Meter: Acid-loving plants like blueberries, azaleas, and gardenias prefer pH lower than 6.
-Alkaline-lovers like clematis, crocus, and geraniums need a pH higher than 7.5.
-Learn how to check the soil pH at home here.
+Acid-loving plants like blueberries, azaleas, and gardenias prefer a pH lower than 6.
+Alkaline lovers like clematis, crocus, and geraniums need a pH above 7.5.

-63. Amend Soil pH: Add aluminum sulfate to lower the pH, and lime to raise the pH.
-Learn more here.
+Add aluminum sulfate to lower the pH and lime to raise the pH.
+Here’s how to change soil pH.

-65. Check the Temperature: Use a meat thermometer to ensure the soil temperature is 60°F at least.
+Use a meat thermometer to ensure the soil temperature is at least 60°F, which is ideal for all plants.

 Tips for Fertilizing Container Plants

-66. Feed at the Right Time: Depending on the plant and its fertilization needs, add fertilizer at an adequate time.
-It can be at the time of planting, middle of the growing period, fruiting, or depend on the season and growth.
+Depending on the plant and its fertilization needs, add fertilizer at an adequate time.
+It can be during planting, in the middle of the growing period, fruiting, or depending on the season and growth.
 You know it’s time to fertilize when you notice abnormal and widespread yellowing of the leaves and slow growth.

-67. Supplement Monthly: Watering container plants flush out soil nutrients, so it’s a great idea to add in small amounts of liquid feed intermittently, usually once in every 3-4 weeks.
+Watering container plants flushes out soil nutrients, so it’s a great idea to add small amounts of liquid feed intermittently, usually once every 3-4 weeks.

-Fruit vegetables need more fertilizer than ornamental plants.
+Fruit vegetables need more fertilizer than ornamental foliage plants.
 Using organic fertilizer is critical when you’re growing edibles.
-Most of the vegetables and herbs can grow productively with the application of one-third of compost or aged manure at the time of planting and another application during mid-growth.
+Most vegetables and herbs can grow productively with one-third of compost or aged manure at planting and another application during mid-growth.

-69. Water Soluble Fertilizer vs. Slow Release Fertilizer: Slow-release fertilizers are easier to use, but the former is cheaper and gives you more control, especially when you’re dealing with picky plants.
+Slow-release fertilizers are easier to use, but the former is cheaper and gives you more control, especially when dealing with picky plants.

-70. Fertilizer Numbers: If you’re ever confused about the fertilizer numbers and NPK ratio for your plants, use any balanced fertilizer with numbers like 10-10-10 or 20-20-20.
+If you’re ever confused about your plants’ fertilizer numbers and NPK ratio, use any balanced fertilizer with numbers like 10-10-10 or 20-20-20.

-71. Bloom Booster is a Myth: Plants need a balanced diet to produce blooms.
+Plants need a balanced diet to produce blooms.
 Hence, bloom boosters loaded with phosphorous are of no help unless your soil is phosphorus deficient.
 Plants will only use as much phosphorus as they need.
-This article at the University of Massachusetts Amherst will help.
+This University of Massachusetts Amherst text will help.

-Fertilizer diluted to half its strength works best for herbs and other low fertilizer requirement plants.
-Follow the instructions on the label when you’re using a slow-release fertilizer.
+Fertilizer diluted to half its strength works best for herbs and other plants with low fertilizer requirements.
+When using a slow-release fertilizer, follow the instructions on the label but reduce the dose.

 Tips to Keep Your Container Garden Alive in Summer

-73. Water Regularly: In summers, water regularly but slowly and deeply.
-If your summers are hot and windy, always keep the growing medium slightly moist.
+In summer, water regularly but slowly and deeply.
+If your summers are hot and windy, always moisten the growing medium.

-75. Move your Containers Indoors: If summers are particularly hot where you live, it’s better to transport your containers indoors.
+If summers are particularly hot where you live, it’s better to transport your containers indoors.
+Likewise for winters!

-If you live in an arid climate, applying a sealant to the inside walls reduces water loss through evaporation, helping plants make it through the hot, dry weather.
+If you live in an arid climate, applying a sealant to the inside walls reduces water loss through evaporation, helping plants withstand the hot, dry weather.

-77. Fertilize at the Start of the Month: A balanced fertilizer given at the first week of the season strengthens your plants to stand up to the rigors of summer.
-Fertilizing late will only do the damage, especially in hot climates.
+A balanced fertilizer given at the first week of the season strengthens your plants’ ability to withstand the rigors of summer.
+Fertilizing late will only do damage, especially in hot climates.

 Toss dead annuals into your compost pit and clean your containers.
 Sowing leftover roses and perennials in the garden bed can be seen as a final attempt at saving them.